What is the THINK program?

 Accomplishments

-In the last several years, the THINK program has collaborated with established after-school programs and has demonstrated significant improvements in physical, physical fitness, and nutrition knowledge/behaviors in children and adolescents.
+In the last several years, the THINK program has collaborated with established after-school, in-school, and summer youth programs.
+Results have shown significant improvements in physical fitness, body composition, and elements of physical literacy (nutrition and exercise science knowledge).
 Our positive findings underscore the importance of extending the THINK program throughout the community to create a culture of health and fitness among our nation’s youth.

 THINK Program Creator

-Arlette Perry joined the University of Miami faculty and became Director of the Laboratory of Clinical and Applied Physiology (formerly known as Human Performance and Research Laboratory) in 1981.
+Arlette Perry joined the University of Miami faculty and became Director of the Laboratory of Clinical and Applied Physiology in 1981.
 She recently stepped down as Chair after 17 years of service to focus on the THINK program and her research in cardiovascular physiology and women’s health.
 Dr. Perry holds a secondary appointment in the School of Medicine’s Department of Internal Medicine.
-Her research focuses on cardiovascular physiology (reducing metabolic risk factors), obesity prevention, women’s health, and pediatrics.
+Her research focuses on cardiovascular physiology, obesity prevention, women’s health across different racial populations, and pediatrics.
 A former secondary school teacher, Perry earned a Ph.D. in exercise physiology from New York University and serves as a fellow of the American College of Sports Medicine and The Obesity Society.
 In addition, she serves as a reviewer for several professional journals including Obesity Research, Journal of Sports Nutrition, Journal of Pediatrics, and the American Heart Journal.

 In 2004, Dr. Perry worked on the first version of the THINK program in partnership with the Teaching and Learning department for their “Project Succeed” grant.
 The goal of that project was to assist teachers in translating information about exercise, nutrition, and fitness using Math and Science to help teachers teach elementary students about their own health and fitness.
 This led to a grant awarded by the Children’s Trust Foundation to improve healthy lifestyle behaviors and physical fitness of minority adolescents attending a University of Miami summer program.
 In that program, adolescents evidenced gains in physical fitness that were maintained four months after the study’s completion.
-More recently, Dr. Perry received a grant from an anonymous foundation to partner with the YMCA of Greater Miami in their after-school programs to empower children with the necessary tools to improve their own physical fitness, personal health, and lifestyle behaviors.
-Given very positive results, we hope to extend the THINK program regionally so that our culture of health and fitness can be extended to a broader population of our nation’s youth.
+Dr. Perry received funding to partner with the YMCA of Greater Miami to bring the THINK program to their after-school programs.
+More recently, Dr. Perry received funding to create a “THINK” summer program for underserved students at the University of Miami.
+She currently teaches the THINK program in the Miami Dade County Public School System.
+Given very positive results, the hope is to extend the THINK program to many more schools in the Miami community and extend a culture of health and fitness to a broader population of our nation’s youth.

 THINK Research